adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

 Firstly, as we said before, merely detecting a feature is not enough.
 APIs contain bugs.
-Caniuse.com states that querySelector has partial support in IE8.
-It just so happens by luck or judgement that the additional checks stops IE8 from enhancing anyway.
-But that's not all.
-Caniuse.com states:
+Caniuse.com states that `document.querySelector` has partial support in IE8.
+It just so happens (by luck or judgement) that the additional checks for `window.addEventListener` and `window.localStorage` means IE8 only gets the *core* experience.
+But it got lucky with IE8 &mdash; Caniuse.com states:

 > iOS 8.* contains a bug where selecting siblings of filtered id selections are no longer working (for example #a + p).